 Smart Sniff is another popular packet sniffing tool for Windows which captures TCP/IP packets that pass through your network adapter.
 The captured data is displayed as a sequence of communications between client and server.
 You can view the output either in ASCII mode or as a hex dump.
 In order to use this utility, you need to install some compatible drivers on your PC which are loaded by the tool itself.

-3. Microsoft Message Analyzer
+3. Microsoft Message Analyzer Sniffing Tool

-If you’re worrying about the authenticity of the above tools, Microsoft has its own packet analyzing tool known as Microsoft Message Analyzer.
+If you’re worried about the authenticity of the above tools, Microsoft has its own packet analyzing tool known as Microsoft Message Analyzer.
 It is the successor of the popular “Microsoft Network Monitor” with some advanced upgrades.
 With Message Analyzer, you can capture live data or retrieve archived message collections from saved files such as traces and logs.
 Message Analyzer lets you view data in a default tree grid view or in selectable graphical views which include grids, charts, and timeline visualizer components.

 - Integrated “live” event and message capture at various system levels and endpoints